 - Financial reserves

-So, if you had a worse DTI — say 40 percent — you might get approved for a mortgage as long as you had a better credit score.
-Or, if your LTV ratio was better than 75 percent, you might be able to get mortgage approval even with a lower credit score, as low as 620.
+So, if you had a higher DTI — say 40 percent — you might get approved for a mortgage as long as you have a better credit score.
+If your LTV ratio was lower than 95 percent, you might be able to get mortgage approval even with a lower credit score, like 620.

 How long does mortgage underwriting take?

-The mortgage underwriting process can take anywhere from a few days to a few weeks, depending on whether the underwriter needs additional information from the borrower, what demand is like for the lender and how streamlined the lender’s practices are.
+The mortgage underwriting process can take anywhere from a few days to a few weeks, depending on whether the underwriter needs additional information from you, what demand is like for the lender and how streamlined the lender’s practices are.

 Keep in mind, however, that underwriting is just one part of the overall lending process.
 You can expect to completely close on a loan in 40-50 days.